fangzhe3/DeepSCan/README.md

 - Docker image can be run using Docker on macOS or WSL on Windows

 ### Software dependencies
 All required software packages are preinstalled in the docker image.
+Users must ensure Docker is installed before attempting most scenarios.
 This project assumes Python + PyTorch-based workflow

 **Essential packages:**
 - Python: 3.11